-Admission Admissions
+Admissions

 Students accepted into the program must complete the Health Professions Programs (HPP) and the program admission requirements before the first day of classes.

 Admission to the professional program is competitive; completion of the prerequisites does not guarantee admission to the program.
-See http://medicine.iu.edu/hpp/ admitted/ for more details.
+Click here for more details.